danyip/tic-tac-toe/README.md

 - The game is set back to player 1's turn

 ## Wishlist
+- Make my implementation of Minimax algorithm work!
+Fix the AI
-- Update the game logic so after each turn the player who goes first changes sides
+- Make the game switch the starting player after each turn
+- Refactor!
 - Make a replay function to view previous games
-- Finish learning about Minimax algorithm and fix the AI

 ## Known Bugs
-- The minimax AI that is supposed to be unbeatable is very beatable
+- The AI that is using recursion and the minimax algorithm and should be unbeatable is absolutley beatable.

 ## Play the game

 [Tic-Tac-Toe](https://danyip.github.io/tic-tac-toe/)